A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 “Are tattoos allowed?”

 If you have tattoos, ask if they let people with tattoos use the onsen.
-More places are becoming okay with tattoos, but some still don’t allow them.
+More places are becoming okay with tattoos, but some still don’t.
 It’s also okay to use special stickers to cover your tattoos.

 Entering the Bathing Zone